gvwilson/thirdbit/src/fiction/leaderboard/index.md

 My parents were refugees.
 So was pretty much everyone I knew until I was twelve.
 We got as far as Canada,
-but then there was a change of policy, or maybe there hadn't ever really been a plan for us.
+but then there was a change of policy.
 I grew up thinking everyone wore a tracking bracelet and ate lentils three times a day.

 My *ummi* thought she was going to be a doctor in Toronto.